 The best-rated internet providers by the American Customer Satisfaction Index (ACSI) in 2018 were Verizon Fios, AT&T and Optimum.
 Some of the lowest-rated were CenturyLink, Frontier and Mediacom.
 Find out what factors make a great internet provider and why we think some providers didn’t hit the mark with customers.

-What makes a great internet provider and service
+What customers care about (aka what makes a great internet provider and service)

 According to Consumer Affairs, the features that matter most as consumers shop for a great internet provider include (in order):